 A higher-yield/higher-risk option

-Floating-rate loans are typically higher‐yielding than many other short‐duration investments because they usually have lower credit quality.
+All else being equal, floating rate loans are typically higher-yielding than most investment-grade short-duration investments because they have lower credit quality.

 Mollenhauer says that today’s low interest rates may help keep defaults at bay.
 “Low interest rates use up less of a company’s cash flow,” he notes, “so these companies are generating more free cash flow than they were before.
 And that makes them a little healthier.”
 In the floating-rate loan market as a whole, Mollenhauer adds, “credit quality is still pretty good.”